tripledio/tripledio.github.io/_posts/2018-06-26-LocalHero.md

 *This is closely related to [the Posse](/20/06/2018/Posse/)*

-### Conclusion
+## Conclusion

 The danger of the heroes lies not so much with the heroes themselves.
-But more with the impact, they have on their peers.
-More specifically, the impact their peers allow them to have.
-The heroes need to take care that they don't become **bullies**, that they keep their ego in check. [^jocko] But they aren't responsible for any passive, worshipping attitude that their peers may have.
+But more with the impact that they have on their peers.
+More specifically, the impact their peers *allow* them to have.
+Heroes need to take care that they don't become **bullies**, that they keep their ego in check. [^jocko] But they themselves aren't responsible for any passive, worshipping attitude that their peers might develop.

 As an employer having your own local heroes may seem comforting and reassuring.
 Everyone speaks so highly of them, we should treasure them.
 Just make sure that even the legends can take a vacation or, heaven forbids, change jobs.
 No one sticks around forever.
 Everyone must do their part.
 It is a good thing that the business can place their trust in their software engineers.
 But this should be the logical consequence of the team doing a consistently good job.
 No worshipping should come into play.

+**Pro-Tip**

 A little tip to my fellow heroic super intelligent software engineers out there: Be humble!